dj505/PicoIO/README.md

 ## Notes
 Until I can write proper instructions, here are some things to keep in mind:
-* LEDs require a separate power input.
+* LEDs require a separate power input and aren't powered by the Pico itself.
 Pay close attention to the positive and negative polarity!
 It's marked on the PCB. **LEDs up to 12V are supported but the trace width only allows approximately 0.7A of current.** Don't overdo the LEDs!
+    * If you're using a **reasonable number of 5V LEDs (under 500mA total draw for the entire build),** you can jump the 5V and GND pins on the 6 pin expansion port to the LED power input and power the LEDs through USB directly. **Do not** attempt to power 12V LEDs this way.
 * This kit should work equally well with 5V or 12V LEDs, but make sure you have a way to power the LEDs you pick.
-A reasonable number of 5V LEDs *can* be powered over USB, but pay attention to the total current draw!
-It's a good idea to just use a separate power supply or two USB cables for lighting.
+A reasonable number of 5V LEDs *can* be powered over USB, but pay attention to the total current draw and don't surpass the USB spec!
+Doing so is not recommended and would be done at your own risk.
+It's a good idea to just use a separate power supply or two USB cables for extra lighting.
-* The legend at the top of the PCB describes the pin layout for the 10 main button connectors.
+* The legend at the top of the PCB describes the pin layout for the 10 main 4 pin button connectors.
 Everything else has the pins labelled beside its respective connector.
-* As of writing, **this design is untested and may have issues!** I will update this readme once I've confirmed everything works as it should.
-It *should* work okay, but this is currently a "use at your own risk" project until further notice.
+* As of writing, **this design has not yet been tested!** I will update this readme once I've confirmed everything works as it should.
+It *should* work as-is, but this is currently a "use at your own risk" project until further notice.